 - Dismissed or closed violations have an asterisk, as well as a closure or dismissal date.

 The BIS publishes detailed information on certain DOB violations.
 For violations without detail, you can request copies of the violations noted below from the issuing unit.
-Information on other violation types is available from your borough’s construction customer service counter or from the borough’s Records Control Officer.
-(In each case, you’ll need to provide the violation number from the BIS.)

 Below are common DOB violations that affect residential building owners: